pinsonc/vanderbilt-sealab-tottag-guide/README.md

 To calibrate the devices

 ## Contact Information
-Good chance that, since we are no longer a member of the lab, we will have left or otherwise been removed from the relevant Slack channels.
+Good chance that, since we are no longer members of the lab, we will have left or otherwise been removed from the relevant Slack channels.
 So

 * Conner Pinson: [pinsonconner@gmail.com](mailto:pinsonconner@gmail.com)
 * Vedant Gandhewar: